Oral Cancer Exam & Biopsy Service

 What to Expect from Oral Cancer Exam

 An oral cancer examination is completely painless.
-Dr. Noraian will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Noraian will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Some of the signs that he investigates are red patches and sores.
-Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal easily may be indicative of cancerous changes.
-Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
-Dr. Noraian will examine for signs of these as well.
+Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores that fail to heal easily may be indicative of cancerous changes.
+Leukoplakia is a hardened white or gray, a slightly raised lesion that can appear inside the mouth, and maybe cancerous.
+Noraian will examine for signs of these as well.